geek-cookbook/geek-cookbook/manuscript/docker-swarm/design.md

 ---
-title: Launch your secure, scalable Docker Swarm
+title: Design a secure, scalable Docker Swarm
-description: Using Docker Swarm to build your own container-hosting platform which is highly-available, scalable, portable, secure and automated! 💪
+description: Presenting a Docker Swarm design to create your own container-hosting platform, which is highly-available, scalable, portable, secure and automated! 💪
 ---

 # Highly Available Docker Swarm Design